cs1302uga/cs1302-ce28/README.md

    however, it is a little harder to analyze.

 1. **GROUP MEMBER 2:** Implement the `quickSort` method in `QuickSort.java`.

+1. **GROUP MEMBER 2:** Write some code in the `main` method to test the implementation of `quickSort`.
+Make sure you test a few different dataypes and vary the starting (`lo`) and ending (`hi`) indices.
+The output of your program should describe the test cases that are executing by including at least:
+      * the array contents before and after sorting
+      * `hi`, `lo`
+      * Descriptive text around the output describing what the user (TA or instructor) is seeing.

-1. **GROUP MEMBER 2:** Write some code in the `main` method to thoroughly test your implementation.
-Once your group is confident that the code compiles and runs correctly, verify that your code passes the `checkstyle` audit, then stage and commit `QuickSort.java` to your local repository with tag `"checkpoint-5"', then **push the changes** up to the repository on GitHub.
+1. Once your group is confident that the code compiles and runs correctly, make sure your code passes the `checkstyle` audit, then stage and commit `QuickSort.java` to your local repository with tag `"checkpoint-5"`, then **push the changes** up to GitHub.

-1. **GROUP MEMBER 1:** Pull the changes to your local copy of the repository, if needed.
+1. **GROUP MEMBER 1:** Pull the changes to your local copy of the repository.

 1. **EVERYONE:** View the condensed, graphical version of your Git log using `git adog`.